Credits: Header photo, Serafima Mintz; Bio photo, Joel Mintz

-I'm a writer, scholar, and teacher, now Professor Emerita at Florida International University, Miami, where I taught for 32 years.
-Based in the English Department, specializing in Victorian and Anglo-Jewish literature and culture, I am also affiliated with the programs in Jewish Studies and Women's and Gender Studies.
+Meri-Jane Rochelson is a writer, scholar, and teacher, now professor emerita at Florida International University, Miami, where she taught for 32 years.
+Based in the English Department, specializing in Victorian and Anglo-Jewish literature and culture, she also remains affiliated with the programs in Jewish Studies, Holocaust and Genocide Studies, and Women's and Gender Studies.

-I was born and grew up in Brooklyn, New York, graduating from Barnard College with a degree in Political Science.
-I earned an MA at Teachers College Columbia University and taught English and ESL in New York City high schools for a few years.
-After receiving my MA and PhD in English Language and Literature at the University of Chicago, I spent time in northern Virginia and, again, New York City, before making my home in the Miami area in 1982.
+Meri-Jane was born and grew up in Brooklyn, New York.
+She attended Smith College and graduated from Barnard with a degree in Political Science.
+After earning an MA at Teachers College Columbia University, she taught English and ESL in New York City high schools before returning to graduate school.
+She received her MA and PhD in English Language and Literature at the University of Chicago, and made her home in the Miami area in 1982.

 At FIU Meri-Jane was Associate Chairperson of the English Department for eight years, and Acting Director of Women's and Gender Studies for one.
 In 2014 she organized a full-day symposium at the Jewish Museum of Florida-FIU to celebrate the sesquicentennial of Anglo-Jewish writer and activist Israel Zangwill, the subject of much of her academic research.
 Nearly 150 attendees from the university and the community heard scholars discuss Zangwill's legacy as a writer and a leader of Jewish nationalist movements, and saw scenes from Zangwill's 1908 play The Melting-Pot performed by members of the FIU Theatre Department.
 Meri-Jane served as President of the Nineteenth Century Studies Association, an international scholarly organization, from 2006 to 2012, and is currently on the NCSA's Senior Advisory Council.